rutujashingare/-Exploratory-Data-Analysis-Sports/README.md

 As a sports analysts, find out the most successful teams, players and factors contributing win or loss of a team.
 Suggest teams or players a company should endorse for its products.
 StoryBoards - explaining the charts and interpretations.
 Use annotations, animation and images.

 ## Objectives
-•	To find the team that won the most number of matches in a season.
+•	To find the team that 'won' the most number of matches in a season.

-•	To find the team that lost the most number of matches in a season.
+•	To find the team that 'lost' the most number of matches in a season.

 •	Does winning toss increases the chances of victory.